 Dashboard Types

-A real-time dashboard is a data visualisation display that updates automatically as new data arrives — showing current orders, transactions, inventory levels, or operational events without manual refresh.
-Unlike traditional dashboards that show yesterday's data, real-time dashboards show what's happening now, enabling immediate response to problems and opportunities as they occur.
+A real-time dashboard updates automatically as new data arrives — showing live orders, transactions, inventory levels, and operational events without manual refresh.
+Unlike traditional dashboards that display yesterday's data, real-time dashboards show what's happening now, enabling teams to catch stockouts, SLA breaches, and revenue dips as they occur.

 A real-time dashboard is the difference between reacting to yesterday's problems and preventing today's.
 It transforms business intelligence from a review tool into an operational tool.